morvencao/kube-sidecar-injector/medium-article.md

 deployment "sleep" created
 ```

-Pay attentions to `spec.template.metadata.annotations`, new annotation is added:
+Pay close attention to the `spec.template.metadata.annotations` as there is a new annotation added:
 ```
 sidecar-injector-webhook.morven.me/inject: "true"
 ```
-For the sidecar injector has some logic to check the existance of above annotation before injecting sidecar container and volume.
+The sidecar injector has some logic to check the existence of the above annotation before injecting sidecar container and volume.
 You're free to delete the logic or customize it before build the sidecar injector container.

 Check the `deployment` and `pod`:
 ```